Theorems of Carath\'{e}odory, Minkowski-Weyl, and Gordan up to symmetry: Introduction

 The remaining parts of the paper are organized as follows.
 The next section introduces the needed notions and discusses the relationship between a global cone and the corresponding chain of local cones.
 The answers to Questions~\ref{q:Caratheodory} and \ref{q:Weyl-Minkowski} are given in Sections~\ref{sec-Caratheodory} and \ref{sec-Minkowski-Weyl}, respectively.
 Analogously to Section~\ref{section-cones}, we consider in Section~\ref{sec:monoid} the relationship between a global (normal) monoid and its chain of local monoids.
-Finally, Section~\ref{section-Gordan} contains the proof of Conjecture~\ref{cj:Gordan} for nonnegative cones and its consequences.
+Section~\ref{section-Gordan} contains the proof of Conjecture~\ref{cj:Gordan} for nonnegative cones and its consequences.
+We close the paper with a brief discussion of applications of our results in Section~\ref{sec-Discussion}.

-{\bf Acknowledgement.} The authors are grateful to Thomas Kahle for inspiring discussions related to this paper.